Guest post by Magdalena Wszelaki

 These crackers store well for two weeks in an air-tight container.

 About the Author:

 Magdalena Wszelaki is a nutritional coach, hormone specialist and chef.
 She has a long history of hormonal challenges herself, from Hashimoto’s and adrenal exhaustion to estrogen dominance.
 She is in a full remission today and lives a symptoms-free life.
-In addition, she is the author of a brand-new book, Cooking for Hormone Balance.
+In addition, she is the author of Cooking for Hormone Balance.

 “Zinc induced changes in the progesterone binding properties of the human endometrium,” European Society of Endocrinology